OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Possible causes
 ++++++++++++++++

 **Wrong Front-end node AWS IP**: The VNF node may be trying to connect to the OneGate server on the wrong IP address.
-In the VNF node, the IP address for the Front-end node is defined by the ``ONEGATE_ENDPOINT`` parameter, in the scripts found in the ``/run/one-context*`` directories.
-You can check the value of this parameter with:
+In the VNF node, the IP address for the Front-end node is defined by the value of ``ONEGATE_ENDPOINT``, in the scripts found in the ``/run/one-context*`` directories.
+You can check the value with:

 .. code-block:: text